aspose-barcode/aspose-barcode-reference-tutorials/content/english/java/document-barcode-recognition/reading-sorting-barcodes-specific-order/_index.md

 - Java Development Kit (JDK): Aspose.BarCode for Java requires a functioning JDK.
 You can download the latest version [here](https://www.oracle.com/java/technologies/javase-downloads.html).

 - Aspose.BarCode Library: Make sure you have the Aspose.BarCode library.
-You can obtain it from the official [download link](https://releases.aspose.com/barcode/java/).
+You can obtain it from the [download link](https://releases.aspose.com/barcode/java/).

 ## Import Packages